 Furthermore, we require our suppliers and licensees to follow the HP Sustainable Paper and Wood Policy for the paper, packaging, and wood incorporated into HP products that they provide.

-Additionally, we offer packaging take-back services, and regularly update our Recycle your HP packaging guide to help consumers avoid landfill.
+To address packaging at end-of-life, we offer packaging take-back services, and regularly update the Recycle your HP packaging guide to help consumers avoid sending packaging materials to landfill.

 To learn more about the HP General Specification for the Environment program, see http://www.hp.com/go/sustainability_gse.

 To see a copy of the HP Sustainable Paper and Wood Policy, please go to https://h20195.www2.hp.com/v2/GetDocument.aspx?docname=c05352448

 1 As defined by the Federal Trade Commission (FTC).